View All Posts

 0

 By now, it’s likely that you’ve either heard from friends, read mind-blowing testimonials, or seen celebrities post about CBD oil.
-But, there’s a new product hitting the cannabis scene these days — CBG oil.
+But, there’s a new product hitting the hemp scene these days — CBG oil.

 In this article, we’re going to explore the definition of CBG.
 We’ll tell you how it differs from CBD, talk about its uses, then end with some helpful buying tips and tricks.